imshashank/dm6/Readme.md

 ===========================================================================================================================
 Contributions:
-Shashank Agarwal & Anurag Kalra both implemented the "apriori" classifiction rules generation and testing scripts.
+Shashank Agarwal & Anurag Kalra both implemented the "apriori" classification rules generation and testing scripts.
 The work overlaps and is hard to be segregated.

+P.S: The kmeans file have not been included as the feature matrix was very large and kmeans required a lot of files that have been submitted in previous projects.